layday/instawow/README.rst

 With the exception of "Classic Era" profiles (``vanilla_classic`` in *instawow* parlance), classic profiles will start receiving updates for the latest Classic release once it is supported by *instawow*.
-You do not need to change the profile's flavour or track.
+You would not need to override the profile's flavour.

 WeakAura updater
 ~~~~~~~~~~~~~~~~